scylladb/scylladb/docs/alternator/compatibility.md

   are projected.
 This wastes some disk space when it is not needed.
   <https://github.com/scylladb/scylla/issues/5036>

-* DynamoDB's new multi-item transaction feature (TransactWriteItems, TransactGetItems) is not supported.
+* DynamoDB's multi-item transaction feature (TransactWriteItems, TransactGetItems) is not supported.
 Note that the older single-item conditional updates feature are fully supported.
+  This feature was added to DynamoDB in November 2018.
   <https://github.com/scylladb/scylla/issues/5064>

 * Alternator does not yet support the DynamoDB API calls that control which